 CNC machining involves the use of physical cutting tools, which may wear out over time and require replacement.
 Laser cutting machines typically use non-contact methods and may have lower maintenance costs in terms of tooling.

-So if it is cheaper is kind of hard to say straight up
+So, if it is cheaper, it’s kind of hard to say straight up

 Are there any disadvantages of the laser cutter?